St. Vincent (musician)

-Anne Erin Clark (born September 28, 1982), known professionally as St. Vincent, is an American singer, musician, and songwriter.
-Her music is noted for its complex arrangements utilizing a wide array of instruments.
-St. Vincent is the recipient of various accolades, including three Grammy Awards.
+Anne Erin Clark (born September 28, 1982), known professionally as St. Vincent, is an American musician, singer and songwriter.
+Her guitar-playing has been praised for its melodic style and use of distortion, and she has been listed among the best guitarists of the 21st century by publications.
+Rolling Stone named Clark the 26th-greatest guitarist of all time in 2023.

-Raised in Dallas, St. Vincent began her music career as a member of the Polyphonic Spree.
-She was also a member of Sufjan Stevens's touring band before forming her own band in 2006.
-Her debut solo album, Marry Me, was released in 2007; it was followed by Actor (2009) and Strange Mercy (2011).
+Raised in Dallas, St. Vincent began her music career as a member of choral rock band the Polyphonic Spree.
+She was also a member of Sufjan Stevens' touring band before forming her own band in 2006.
+Her debut solo studio album, Marry Me, was released in 2007; it was followed by Actor (2009) and Strange Mercy (2011).
 In 2012, St. Vincent released Love This Giant, an album made in collaboration with David Byrne of Talking Heads.
-Her fourth studio album, St. Vincent (2014), received widespread acclaim from contemporary critics.
-Her fifth album, Masseduction (2017), was released to further acclaim.
-St. Vincent's sixth album, Daddy's Home, was released in 2021.
+Her fourth studio album, St. Vincent (2014), received widespread acclaim from critics and was named album of the year by Slant Magazine, NME, The Guardian and Entertainment Weekly.
+She collaborated with producer and songwriter Jack Antonoff for her albums Masseduction (2017) and Daddy's Home (2021) and self-produced her seventh studio album All Born Screaming (2024).

-Besides music, St. Vincent has written and directed a segment in the 2017 anthology horror film XX.
-She also co-wrote and starred in the psychological thriller film The Nowhere Inn (2020).
+St. Vincent produced Sleater-Kinney's ninth studio album The Center Won't Hold (2019) and co-wrote Taylor Swift's Billboard Hot 100 number-one single "Cruel Summer".
+She also directed a segment in the horror anthology film XX (2017), and co-wrote and starred in the psychological thriller film The Nowhere Inn (2020).
+Her accolades include six Grammy Awards, three of which are for Best Alternative Music Album, tying the record for wins in that category.